mateoespinosa/rem/README.md

 # The name of our dataset.
 Must be one of the data sets supported by our
 # experiment runners.
 dataset_name: 'MB-GE-ER'

+# Whether or not we want our experiment runner to overwrite results from
+# previous runs found in the given output directory or we want to reuse them
+# instead.
+# If not provided, or set to null, then we will NOT overwrite any
+# previous results and use them as checkpoints to avoid double work in this
+# experiment.
+# Otherwise, it must be one of
+#    - "all"
+#    - "data_split"
+#    - "fold_split"
+#    - "grid_search"
+#    - "initialisation_trials"
+#    - "nn_train"
+#    - "rule_extraction"
+# to indicate the stage in which we will start rewriting previous results.
+If
+# such a specific stage is provided, then all subsequent stages will be also
+# overwritten (following the same order as the list above)
+force_rerun: null

 # Number of split folds for our training.
 If not provided, then it will default
 # to a single fold.